 Nanotubes: We work with carbon nanotubes and inorganic nanotubes mostly towards application in heterogeneous catalysis.
 The figure shows a sample of WS2 nanotubes which is used for hydrodesulfurization catalysis.

-Spectroscopy: We recently obtained funding to set up a laboratory x-ray photoelectron spectrometer.
+Spectroscopy: includes a laboratory x-ray photoelectron spectrometer.

-Unexpected bond activation of small organic molecules on a metal oxide - butane/CaO(100), Chemical Communications (2008) 4073-4075, by E. Kadossov, U. Burghaus,
+Unexpected bond activation of small organic molecules on a metal oxide -butane/CaO(100), Chemical Communications (2008) 4073-4075, by E. Kadossov, U. Burghaus,

 Stabilization of polar ZnO-surfaces: Validating microscopic models by using CO as a probe molecule, Physical Review Letters 90 (2003) 106102--106102-4, by V. Staemmler, K. Fink, B. Meyer, D. Marx, M. Kunat, S.Gil Girol, U. Burghaus, Ch.
 Wöll.